gityashh/LearnReact/README.md

 We can do two way binding in react by using the useState hook.
 The useState hook is a hook that allows us to create a state variable.

+//27/9/24

+# short circuiting of AND and OR.

+# Validation